Reviewing a TAC decision

-There are three options in place that enable clients to have a TAC decision reviewed.
-They include:
+There are three options that enable clients to have a TAC decision reviewed.
+They are:

 - TAC Informal Reviews